-The next phases in this project towards sustainable port development in the WIO regions includes:

-- A Scenario Analysis evaluating development pathways which range from 'business-as-usual' to options incorporating 'green port' considerations.
-This analysis builds on this Situation Assessment providing further context and backdrop for greener port operations and development in the WIO region. - A Toolkit on Green Ports, comprising practical management and operational tools aimed at supporting port operators in the WIO region towards achieving sustainable port development in WIO region in the future. - Policy Brief, capturing proposed recommendations for future sustainable port development in the WIO region.
+- A Situation Assessment providing the context and backdrop for sustainable port operations and development in the WIO region - A Scenario Analysis evaluating generic development pathways which range from 'doing-nothing' to options incorporating 'sustainable port' considerations, drawing on information in the Situation Assessment providing context and backdrop for more sustainable port development in the WIO region - A Toolkit for Sustainable Port Development in a Blue Economy comprising practical management and operational tools aimed at port operators and managers in the WIO region towards advancing sustainable port planning and operations aligned with international best practice. - A Policy Brief capturing proposed recommendations for future sustainable port development in a blue economy in the WIO region.